 EVERYTHING CHOCOLATE CHIP COOKIE

-I've been making these cookies for 25 years.
-They are by far the best Chocolate Chip Cookie I know.
-You cannot mistake them; they are chock full of chocolate, but the crunchy textures of the nuts and granola create an indescribable pleasure.
-The fruity dates make them succulent, and the dry shredded coconut aerates the overall flavours.
-The end result is a Chocolate Chip Cookie that hands down, beats the competition.
-Use the best chocolate possible, and enjoy.
+Everything Chocolate Chip Cookies, chock full of chocolate, succulent dates, chewy coconut, nuts and granola beat the competition - hands down.
+I've been making them for 25 years.
+You cannot mistake them; they are chock full of chocolate, crunchy nuts and granola.
+The fruity dates make them succulent, and the dry shredded coconut aerates the overall texture.
+Everything Chocolate Chip Cookies, hands down, produce piles of smiles.
+Use the best chocolate possible.
 Leave me your comments below.

 This recipe is known in my house as the Everything Cookie, but it’s original name is "Lori Tayor's "Chocolate Chippers" and is slightly adapted from Paul Prudhomme's Louisiana Kitchen.

 The Finer Cookie is a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for websites to earn advertising fees by advertising and linking to amazon.com.
 This post contains affiliate links, which means The Finer Cookie will receive a small commission if you make a purchase using this link.
 This modest income helps support the website.

 - 1/4 lb (1 stick) (4 ounces/113 grams) unsalted butter, softened

 - 3/4 cup , packed, light brown sugar